I Left My A-Rank Party to Help My Former Students Reach the Dungeon Depths!

 is a Japanese light novel series written by Kōsuke Unagi and illustrated by Super Zombie.
 It was serialized online from October 2020 to February 2025 on the user-generated novel publishing website Shōsetsuka ni Narō.
 It was later acquired by Kodansha, which published five volumes from June 2021 to February 2025 under its Kodansha Ranobe Books imprint.
-A manga adaptation with art by Yūri has been serialized online via Kodansha's Magazine Pocket website since June 2021 and has been collected in eleven tankōbon volumes.
+A manga adaptation with art by Yūri has been serialized online via Kodansha's Magazine Pocket website since June 2021 and has been collected in twelve tankōbon volumes.
 The manga is licensed in North America by Kodansha USA.
-An anime television series adaptation produced by Bandai Namco Pictures aired from January to June 2025.
+An anime television series adaptation produced by BN Pictures aired from January to June 2025.
 A second season has been announced.